What is Counselling?

-The signs of depression can be complex and they vary from person to person.
+The signs of depression can be complex and can vary from person to person.
 If the feelings are interfering with your life and don’t go away after a couple of weeks, or if they come back, over and over again, for a few days at a time, it could be a sign that you’re depressed in the medical sense of the term.

 What are signs and symptoms of depression?